 Combine with Additional Security Headers

 Pair upgrade-insecure-requests with complementary policies to build defense-in-depth.
 HSTS forces browsers to always use HTTPS for your domain, X-Frame-Options prevents clickjacking attacks, and X-Content-Type-Options stops MIME type sniffing.
 Consolidate CSP into a single header at the final scope you want to apply, because Nginx does not merge multiple Content-Security-Policy headers and the most specific block overrides others.
-Reference the Nginx security header guide for comprehensive coverage of each header:
+Reference the Nginx security header guide for comprehensive coverage of each header.
+Consider adding rate limiting and performance optimizations like gzip compression to complete your security and performance stack:

 server {